 The Schneider Museum of Art, part of the Oregon Center for the Arts @ Southern Oregon University, is a vital force in the intellectual life of Southern Oregon University that promotes an understanding of the visual arts within a liberal arts education.
 Serving both an academic and community audience, it builds a challenging environment that engages with the visual arts through exhibitions and programs supporting interdisciplinary study, research, and discourse.
 Exhibitions are augmented with FREE Family Days and weekly Tuesday tours as well as other events that are listed on our website, under the tab Schneider Connects.

-The Schneider Museum of Art is Shapes of Curiosity, the SOU Creative Arts Faculty Exhibition curated by Kelly Worman to complement the Southern Oregon University Center for the Humanities 2016-2017 Campus Theme.
+On view at the Schneider Museum of Art is Shapes of Curiosity, the SOU Creative Arts Faculty Exhibition curated by Kelly Worman to complement the Southern Oregon University Center for the Humanities 2016-2017 Campus Theme.
 Featured Southern Oregon University Creative Arts faculty artists include: David Bithell, Cody Bustamante, Garrick Imatani, Miles Inada, Kyle Peets, Max Reinhardt, Margaret L. Sjogren, Robin Strangfeld, and Summer Ventis.

 Adjacent to the Museum, patrons can view work in the private student studios and in the Center for the Visual Arts (CVA) Galleries.
 The following shows will be on view:

 For more information, please contact the Museum at 541-552-6245 or visit the website at sma.sou.edu.
 For information about the Center for the Visual Arts galleries, please contact email@example.com or visit Facebook.com/CvaGalleries.